 Prevention for Positives: In a subset of patients enrolled from select HIV care sites in the two intervention communities, patients will be randomized either to an intervention arm (receiving SOC prevention activities plus a computer-delivered intervention for sexual and behavioral risk reduction) or to the control arm (receiving only the SOC prevention activities at the care site).
 In the intervention arm a modified version of the computerized counseling platform called Computer Assessment and Risk Reduction Education for HIV-positives (CARE+) will be used with an Audio Computer Assisted Self-Interviewing technique (ACASI).
 The CARE+/ACASI intervention session will ascertain behavioral risk, assess self-efficacy/motivation, and provide tailored feedback on specific risk behaviors.
-The computer-delivered intervention session will also have CARE+/ACASI sessions every three months.
+The computer-delivered intervention session will be administered every three months for one year.
+Participants in the control arm will also have CARE+/ACASI sessions every three months.
 However, participants in the control arm will only be administered behavior assessments via CARE+/ACASI and will not receive prevention messaging.